 Part 2 - About sports injuries

-Dwain talks about an early hamstring injury, how it effected him, how his routine had to change and how a positive mental attitude has been an essential part of recovery.
-He managed to train in some way even through injuries even if it wasnt at 100%.
+Dwain talks about an early hamstring injury, how it affected him, how his routine had to change and how a positive mental attitude has been an essential part of recovery.
+He managed to train in some way even through injuries even if it wasn't at 100%.
 He talks about how the rest enabled him to come back even stronger after injury.

 Part 3 - Dwain Chambers talks about drugs and his new book